 As much as muskmelon seeds are healthy, they may sometimes cause unpleasant effects.
 The common side effects of muskmelon seeds are gas and bloating.
 These stomach problems happen when you consume an excessive amount of muskmelon seeds or if you have a sensitive stomach.
 Therefore, you should eat a smaller portion of muskmelons or avoid them entirely if your stomach is sensitive.

-21 thoughts on “Here is Why You Should Eat Muskmelons and their Seeds”
+21 thoughts on “Unique Health Benefits of Muskmelons and their Seeds”

 I had no idea cantaloupe had so many benefits!
 Thanks for enlightening me 🙂

 You are most welcome.
 I am glad you learned something from my post.

 Wow.
 Funny thing is when I was a little girl it seemed I couldn’t get enough of them.
 As I got older, I lost my taste for them, but it is worth it to eat them anyhow.
 Good to know.
 Thank you.

 Thank you for sharing your experience with muskmelons.
 You should find new joy in eating them because you are now missing out on their many health benefits.

 Yes, I can’t tell you how much I love muskmelon.
 Dad would buy this at market for us as children

 Thank you for sharing your experience.
 You should now continue this tradition for you and your children because muskmelons are good for your health.

 Reblogged this on Disablities & Mental Health Issues.

 Oh wow I never knew what a musk melon was, we call them spanspek here in South Africa.
 The story goes that one of the early governer’s wives was Spanish and she preferred eating it for breakfast instead of bacon and so the servants called it spans-spek..
 Feeling Which means Spanish – bacon in Afrikaans (which is similar to Dutch).
 I enjoyed learning about the nutrition, thank you.